Rosen, Gustaf Fredrik von

 In 1765, when the “Hats Party” lost power, von Rosen left.

 In 1769, von Rosen was recalled when the “Hats Party” once more came to power.
 However, he declined because of his advanced age.
-He died the same year.
+He died the same year in Stockholm.

 Säve, Teofron; Sveriges deltagande i Sjuåriga Kriget Åren 1757-1762, Beijers Bokförlagsaktiebolag, Stockholm, 1915